Hygiene

 A person wiping a cat's ears with a wipe

 What should your cat’s inner ears look like?
 What if there’s a bunch of dark-colored or black gunk in them?
-We’ll help you know how to spot signs that your cat’s ears aren’t healthy, including the difference between cat ear mites and wax, which can be somewhat difficult to decipher.
+I’ll help you learn how to spot signs that your cat’s ears aren’t healthy, including the difference between cat ear mites and wax, which can be somewhat difficult to decipher.

 What Should Healthy Cat Ears Look Like?

-The inside of a cat’s ears should be light pink and clean with no signs of redness or inflammation.
-A small amount of light-brown ear wax is normal, as long as there’s no odor.
+The inside of a cat’s ears should be light pink and clean, with no signs of redness or inflammation.
+A small amount of light-brown ear wax is normal as long as there’s no odor or irritation.
 However, if one or both of your kitty’s inner ears have a foul odor and/or a lot of wax build-up, especially if it’s dark in color, it’s time to get your cat checked out by your veterinarian.
+Learn more about what dirty cat ears look like and how to clean them.

 Why Does My Cat Have So Much Ear Wax?

-Both ear mites and yeast overgrowth cause the outer ear canal to become irritated and inflamed, which leads to the accumulation of thick, dark, and often foul-smelling wax as well as debris that gets trapped in the wax.
+Both ear mites and yeast overgrowth cause the outer ear canal to become irritated and inflamed, leading to the accumulation of thick, dark, and often foul-smelling wax and debris that gets trapped in it.

 What Are Ear Mites?

-The ear mite (Otodectes cynotis) is a tiny crawling parasite, related to arachnids, that usually resides in the ear canal of cats, dogs, rabbits, ferrets, and foxes (cats are the most common host of choice), but it can also live on the skin’s surface.
+Ear mites (Otodectes cynotis) are tiny crawling parasites related to arachnids.
+They usually reside in the ear canal of cats, dogs, rabbits, ferrets, and foxes (cats are the most common host of choice), but they can also live on the skin’s surface.
 Ear mites feed on the wax and oils in your kitty’s ears.
 They’re highly contagious and spread through direct contact with an infected animal.

 Common Signs Of Cat Ear Mites